plan-systems/design-docs/proof-of-correctness.md

     - As **e<sub>𝓔′</sub>** propagates across **𝓛<sub>C</sub>** (and goes live on **𝓡<sub>i</sub>**):
         - [Channel entry validation](#Channel-Entry-Validation) now requires that entries authored by **m** must use the newly published signing key.
         - Other member clients intending to securely pass keys or content to **m** would use **m**'s updated public encryption key.
-- If a [member halt](#member-halt) has been ordered on **m**, then admin (or community authority) intervention is required before **m** is permitted to post a new `MemberEpoch`.
+- If a [Member Halt](#member-halt) has been ordered on **m**, then admin (or community authority) intervention is required before **m** is permitted to post a new `MemberEpoch`.

 #### Issuing a New Community Epoch
-- Given: an admin, delegated member, or an automated agent wants to issue a new/replacement community key and deprecate the previously issued communuty key.
+- Given: an admin, delegated member, or an automated agent wants to issue a new/replacement community key and deprecate the previously issued community key.
 - The purpose of starting this new "community epoch" is so that an actor in possession of the community keyring ("**[]k<sub>C</sub>**") will no longer be able to decrypt community-public data on **C** _unless they are currently a member of **C**_.
-This typically applies after a [member halt](#member-halt) or after [deactivating a member](#deactivating-A-member) since it's important that the currently active community key (and an actor in possession of it) is longer used to encrypted community traffic.
+This typically applies after a [Member Halt](#member-halt) or after [deactivating a member](#deactivating-A-member) since it's important that the currently active community key (and an actor in possession of it) is longer used to encrypted community traffic.
 - As the newly posted community key epoch goes live across the nodes of **C**, all new `EntryCrypt` on **𝓛<sub>C</sub>** are encrypted using it.
-- The admin or permissioned member or agent does the following:
+- A community authority or agent does the following:
     1. Generates a new symmetrical key to serve as the next community key ("**k<sub>C</sub>**").
     2. Prepares a new entry containing an `EpochInfo` ("**𝓔<sub>C</sub>**").
     3. For each open/active `MemberEpoch` ("**𝓔<sub>m</sub>**") in the [Member Epoch Channel](#Member-Epoch-Channel) (for each member  **m** in **C**):